 As a unique part of his career in film, Richard has coached various actors in musical roles including Jack Nicholson, Dudley Moore, Tom Hanks, Armand Assante, David Ogden Stiers and Susan Sarandon.

 Born in Los Angeles, Richard began violin studies at age 7, played in the Peter Meremblum California Junior Symphony, and was a member of the Young Musicians Foundation Debut Orchestra.
 He attended the Berkshire Music Festival at Tanglewood in the Fellowship program, and earned a B.A. in Music from California State University Northridge.
 Richard lives in Southern California with his wife, Gayle, a former dancer in film, television and on Broadway.
-His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, California, and for 2 1/2 years was a member of the cast of the National Tour of Mama Mia!, and has continued her career singing on recording, as well as with numerous symphony orchestras throughout the world.
+His daughter, Whitney is a graduate (with honors) from Chapman University in Orange, California.
+For 2 1/2 years, she was a member of the cast of the National Tour of Mama Mia!, and has continued her career singing on recording, as well as with numerous symphony orchestras throughout the world.

-Richard is proud to be represented by Opus 3 Artists.
+Richard is proud to be represented by Matthew Oberstein of Opus 3 Artists.